Whale-ship collision hotspots: 93% have no protection measures

 Harcourt says the paper lays out clear guidelines for how whale-ship collisions can be reduced while also not having a major economic impact.

 “It’s really nice to have a large, collaborative group of people applying the latest modelling techniques to try and make a direct impact on conserving the world’s magnificent giants,” Harcourt says.
-“But that we can’t rest on our laurels with that.
+“But we can’t rest on our laurels with that.
 There are many more species that are really vulnerable.”

 Buy the cosmos emag now